Hong Kong Travel Guide

 At first glance, Hong Kong can be an overwhelming cacophony of sprawling shopping malls, sparkling skyscrapers and bustling crowds.
 But when you begin to dig under the surface of Asia’s most cosmopolitan city, the old-world traditions and international cultural influences become increasingly evident—and mesmerising.
 The key to actually enjoying the rich culture and unique character of Hong Kong is to slow down and soak in the details.
 One of the best ways to do just that is by discovering off-the-beaten-track Hong Kong.
-This insider guide for the smart and savvy Hong Kong traveller will get you started with everything you need to know to experience the best the city has to offer.
+Wondering what to do in Hong Kong?
+This insider guide for the smart and savvy traveller will get you started with everything you need to know to experience the best the city has to offer.

-Perhaps the hardest part of planning your Hong Kong adventure is choosing where to stay.
+Perhaps the hardest part of planning your Hong Kong adventure is choosing where to stay to ensure you can take in the most important Hong Kong points of interest.
 There are countless hotels throughout the city, but as with most things, you get what you pay for when it comes to accommodation in this cosmopolitan hub.
 Here are a few of our favourite Hong Kong hotel picks for the discerning traveller.

 The stylish Hotel ICON not only features a stunning view of the Kowloon Harbour, but it also boasts some of the finest service and hospitality in all of Hong Kong.
 Large rooms, excellent facilities and a mouth-watering breakfast make Hotel ICON an easy choice.